-Indonesia’s rate of urbanization has been growing at an impressive rate.
+Indonesia’s rate of urbanisation has been growing at an impressive rate.
 It has a population of approximately 263 million people, and out of this population, around 55% reside in urban areas.
-According to official statistics, Indonesia’s rate of urbanization is more rapid than those of both China and India.
-With a constant increase of around 2.5% every year in the number of individuals living in urban areas, it is projected that the number of people living in urban areas will account for around 70% of the total population at some point during the next 10 years.
+With a constant increase of around 2.5% every year in the number of individuals living in urban areas, it is projected that the number of people living in urban areas will account for around 70% of the total population in the next 10 years.

 However, the increase in urban population in Indonesia has also negatively impacted the country.
 The increase in the number of people living in a smaller area has thus caused the population density of many of Indonesia’s cities to increase.
-This leads to more pressure being placed upon the infrastructure of the cities which in turn might reduce the quality of services being provided.
+This leads to more pressure being placed upon the infrastructure of the cities which might reduce the service quality provided.

 Development of Slums